seongjoojung/seongjoojung.github.io-source/src/posts/force-correction-tutorial.md

  NCORE = 8
 </code></pre>

 Note that positive value of `SCALING` is used, which will simulate negative electric field.
-Because PbTiO<sub>3</sub> is ferroelectric, it will induce positive polarization.
+Because PbTiO<sub>3</sub> is ferroelectric (and it is in the "negative capacitance" region), it will induce structure with positive polarization and lower energy, compared to your non-polar structure.

 For your `POSCAR`, you cannot use the `CONTCAR` of your non-polar structure without setting `ISYM=0`.
-But since we know that the polarized PbTiO<sub>3</sub> is space group P4mm, we'll circumvent this by altering the `POSCAR` a little bit.
+But since we know that the space group of the polarized PbTiO<sub>3</sub> is P4mm, we'll circumvent this by altering the `POSCAR` a little bit.
 In general, it is always good to compare your calculation with a trial calculation of `ISYM=0`.

 `POSCAR:`
 <pre>